Best in Hell

 Best in Hell (Russian: Лучшие в аду) is a 2022 Russian war film and action film directed by Andrey Batov.
 The premiere in Russia took place on October 5, 2022.
 Yevgeny Prigozhin is also named among the creators of the film.

 Plot

 The units of "whites" carry out an assault operation to capture several buildings; their task is to occupy an observation post and direct attack aircraft to targets behind enemy lines.
-They are opposed by the "yellow" units, who have dug in in these buildings and are also ready to fight to the end.
+They are opposed by the "yellow" units, who have entrenched in these buildings and are also ready to fight to the end.

 The nationality of the "whites" and "yellows", the year and place of the battle are not indicated in the film; however, it is assumed that the "whites" represent Wagner PMC, and the "yellows", apparently, are fighters of the Armed Forces of Ukraine.